regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

         └── header.jpg
 ~~~

-So, you should remember two things about Section Bundles.
+So, you should remember two things about Bundles for sections or Branch Bundles.

 1. Make sure there's no `index.md` at your section's root or Hugo will mistake it for a Regular Page with a Bundle.
-2. Section Bundles cannot have `.md` files as resources for those will pass for Regular Pages.
+2. Branch Bundles cannot have `.md` files as resources for those will pass for Regular Pages.

 {{< notice >}}
 Adding a Bundle to the homepage is as easy as dropping an `_index.md` and its resources at the root of `content/`.